photoprism/photoprism-docs/docs/getting-started/portainer/index.md

 ![Screenshot](step-3-deploy.png){ class="shadow" }

-After waiting a few moments, you should be able to log in to the web interface by navigating to <http://localhost:2342/>.
+After waiting a few moments, you should be able to log in as `admin` with the password specified in `PHOTOPRISM_ADMIN_PASSWORD` when you navigate to <http://localhost:2342/>.

 !!! tldr ""
     If you have modified the server host, port, or protocol in your configuration, the URL to use will change accordingly.